r-zemblys/irf/README.md

         "display_height_pix": 1080.0
     }
 ```
-Geometry also needs to be defined in `./util_lib/I2MC - Dev Version/I2MC_rz.m`. **Note that dimensions here are in cm!** After preparing your data run the IRF code in a similar way described above.
+Geometry also needs to be defined in `./util_lib/I2MC-Dev/I2MC_rz.m`. **Note that dimensions here are in cm!** After preparing your data run the IRF code in a similar way described above.

 ## Train your own classifier
 ### 1. Data